iukadike/blog/_posts/2023-09-10-format-string-attack.md

     printf("%s", msg);
 ```

-After making the adjustment, the gcc compiler warning message disappers.
+After making the adjustment, the gcc compiler warning message disappears.
 All that's left is to relaunch the attacks to find out if they will fail or succeed.

 **image**